carloocchiena/django_boilerplate/README.md

 I also tried to offer variety in the project: from a simple landing to a complex social media, from lead collection features to authorization systems.
 Using different CSS frameworks and different ways for each project to use Django resources and framework.
 Although obviously utmost care was taken to have integrity within the individual project.

-This is the basis of boilerplate.
+This is the basis of my boilerplate.

-I hope this concept will fully answer the one who is looking for a Django boilerplate to start from scratch with a project.
+I hope this concept will fully answer the one who is looking for a Django boilerplate to start from scratch with a web project.

 ## Environment setup and quick-start